LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

     main()
 ```

 Here, we've added a "wrapper" to our simple call to the `print` function, in the form of a `main` function.
 Recall that the last two lines of the program check to ensure that the file is being run directly, rather than being imported as a module into another Python file.
-Running the program with `python3 helloworld.py` results in the same output as the first example.
+Running the program with `python helloworld.py` results in the same output as the first example.

 ### Hello, World in Java